-We aim to become the leading relationship forum and free of charge self-help internet resource, facilitating the exchange of advice in an anonymous and welcoming environment.
+We aim to become the leading relationship forum and free of charge self help internet resource, facilitating the exchange of advice in an anonymous and welcoming environment.

 The main service we offer is a confidential forum where you can submit your problem.
-Threads are categorised across a number of themes including relationships, health, finance, legal and workplace politics.

 If you own or work for a company that is dedicated to helping people with problems (especially relationship advice), then don't just rely on Yahoo and Google to drive referrals - we'd love to offer you a free business directory listing.

 If you're not here to seek help, or to read other peoples problems, then you might like to check out some of the guest articles we publish from time to time.
-We also have a lifestyle survey you might like to take just for fun, and at the end of the survey you can see how your responses compare to everyone else who's taken part.